Hospice Care Isn’t a Death Sentence: Get the Facts

 That’s not true.

-The fact is that hospice is a type of medical care where the goal is to maintain or improve quality of life for someone whose illness, disease, or condition is unlikely to be cured.
+Hospice is a type of medical care that aims to maintain or improve the quality of life for someone whose illness, disease, or condition cannot be cured.

 Hospice addresses all symptoms of a disease, but has a special focus on controlling pain and discomfort.

-It’s also focused on providing comfort and support to both patients and families.
+It’s also focused on providing comfort and support to patients and families.

 We explain why using hospice services shouldn’t be viewed as speeding up death or giving someone a death sentence.

-We also describe who might benefit from hospice, how it helps caregivers, and how to speak with your older adult’s doctor about it.
+We also describe who might benefit from hospice, how it helps caregivers, and how to speak with your older adult’s doctor.

-It’s important to know that people who use hospice care don’t die faster.
+Knowing that people who use hospice care don’t die faster is essential.

-In some cases, patients in hospice may actually live longer because their quality of life has improved.
+Sometimes, hospice patients may live longer because their quality of life has improved.

 The main difference between hospice and “regular” medical care is that the focus is no longer on “curing” your older adult.